I-Team: BPD Investigating 21 Officers Over Possibly Violating Rules On Sergeant's Exam

 As for the allegations involving this sergeant’s exam, Shannon says her office is going to look at the results of the test.

-“We are going to look at what results are coming out, if there are additional issues with the exams, I think the city will find itself in hot water again.”MORE NEWS: Massive Fire Destroys 12 Units At Condominium Complex In Franklin
+“We are going to look at what results are coming out, if there are additional issues with the exams, I think the city will find itself in hot water again.”MORE NEWS: Bomb Threat Briefly Shuts Down Manchester, New Hampshire Airport

 The results of the sergeant’s exam have not yet been posted.
 Boston Police say the internal affairs investigation is ongoing.